- My NYPL

 Readers who think historical fiction is blah or boring STOP RIGHT THERE!
-This list of books, set in Nazi Occupied France, is filled with fast paced adventure, high stakes thrills, nail biting tension, whirlwind romance and daredevil girls who are cool under pressure.
+This list of books, set in Nazi Occupied Europe, is filled with fast paced adventure, high stakes thrills, nail biting tension, whirlwind romance and daredevil girls who are cool under pressure.

 A 2013 Michael L. Printz Honor Book, Code Name Verity (2012) is hands down one the most thrilling historical fiction novels I've read in years.
 Set in France and England in 1943, it is the story of two young British women, a spy and a pilot, who are working with the French Resistance against the Nazis.

-Halfway through the book, Maddie begins to tell her own story of life in France.
+Halfway through the book, Maddie, Verity's pilot, begins to tell her own story of life in France.
 After their plane crash landed, Verity and Maddie parted ways.
 Maddie must try and get home to England- all the while wondering if Verity is okay.
 This is a harrowing tale of uncommon bravery, unforgettable friendship and ordinary girls doing extraordinary things in a time of war.
 The writing will have you on the edge of your seat, grabbing the book with both hands.
 It is that un-put-down-able!

 For younger teens there is For Freedom: The Story of a French Spy (2003).
 Based on a true story, when Suzanne's hometown is bombed by the Germans she becomes a courier of secret messages for the Resistance.